IMMINJU/daily-quote/README.md

 ## Today's Quote

-> "If you try to get rid of fear and anger without knowing their meaning, they will grow stronger and return."
+> "Always be a first rate version of yourself and not a second rate version of someone else."
 >
-> — Deepak Chopra
+> — Judy Garland

 ---

-Updated: 2025-12-09 | Total quotes collected: 7
+Updated: 2025-12-10 | Total quotes collected: 8